thatmlopsguy/thatmlopsguy.github.io/content/next.md

 +++
-title = 'Future'
+title = 'Next'
 draft = false
 toc = false
 +++

-Inspired by the [now page](https://nownownow.com/), I decide to create a future page.
+Inspired by the [now page](https://nownownow.com/), I decide to create the next page.

 ## A comprehensive list of projects that I want to build but probably never will